seanohollaren/nsolid-manager/README.md

 The manager doesn't offer much customization right now.
 It's using the default ports and addresses for the different components of N|Solid.

-Tweak the `.nsolid-proxyrc` file to adjust proxy settings.
+Tweak the `.nsolid-proxyrc` file as you normally would to adjust proxy settings.

 The manager will automatically set the following environment variables as part of start-up:
 ```